-We can visualize all numbers in the real number set (and their locations within it) with the real number line.
+We can visualize all the numbers in the real number set with the real number line.
 Starting at the origin (or at the number zero), the line expands indefinitely in either direction.
 We determine the locations of different numbers on the line with labeled tick marks.
-To focus on a particular number on the line, we plot its coordinate.

 - Plot the coordinate of the number 5 on the number line below: